zorncbllr/php-mono/README.md

         }
     }

-#### explanation:

 In this example, the route handler function named 'index' has an attribute of Route with the path poiting at home and a request method of GET.

 The function will only run if the route path given matches the request url.

 ## Views in Mono Framework

 Mono provides a way to render a view or an HTML template inside PHP.
 Views file have an extension of .view.php
 Views file can be returned by the controller route handler functions.
 Views contains all the HTML tags and templates being rendered by the server.

 #### Returning a View